42arch/nextjs-github-pages/README.md

 This is the easiest step, because as soon as Github recognizes there's a `/gh-pages` branch, it'll automatically activate the Github Pages feature!

 In a moment, you should be able to see your Next.js app at `https://your-username.github.io/your-repo-name/`

----

-## Wrap up

-Thanks for reading and I hope this helps.
-If you noticed someting wrong, please [file an issue](https://github.com/gregrickaby/nextjs-github-pages/issues).
-Good luck! 🍻

----